heiwad/pfnp/README.md

         alert(myText);

-5. We can also get text from the user and save it to a variable and then use it.
+5. We can also get text from the user and save it too!

         var inputText = prompt("What's your name?");
         console.log(inputText);

-> ### Code Challenge:
+### Code Challenge:
 > Ask the user for their favorite color and say something about it back to them!
 > For example if I told you my favorite color is yellow,
 > You would print "No way, yellow is my favorite color too!"